Long-Term Open-Pit Mine Planning with Large Neighbourhood Search: Large Neighbourhood Search

 \subsection{Path-Based Neighbourhoods}

 Given the highly constrained nature of our model, we observe that the likelihood of finding new, and better, solutions is low unless our neighbourhood allows changes in the extraction sequence across multiple time periods, involving blocks that span precedence chains, and that have the potential to increase NPV if the timing of their extraction changes.
+We may have a block that, if mined earlier, would increase NPV.
+To make this change, and retain a feasible schedule, we may need to adjust the scheduling of a precedence chain around that block.

-We may have a block $b$ that, if mined earlier, would increase NPV.
-To achieve this change, and retain a feasible schedule, we may need to adjust the scheduling of blocks in a precedence chain involving $b$.
-Let $\mathcal{B}$ denote the set of blocks across all pits.
-We form neighbourhoods by repeatedly selecting a \textit{focal} block $f \in \mathcal{B}$, forming a \textit{path} around that block, $p(f) \subset \mathcal{B}$, and adding the blocks in $p(f)$ to our neighbourhood.
-This process is repeated until our neighbourhood reaches an upper bound on its size, $\bar{N}$.
+Figure \ref{fig:LNSFormation} shows how we form a neighbourhood of blocks.
+We form neighbourhoods by repeatedly selecting a \textit{focal} block from the set of all blocks, forming a \textit{path} around that block, and adding the blocks in that path to our neighbourhood.
+This process is repeated until our neighbourhood reaches a maximum size.